OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### Partitioning of Data Using Versioned Links

-OADA’s versioned links make it possible to partition your data into sets of manageable-sized chunks as their own resources, and use the versioned links to allow a client to synchronize only the chunks that have changed since the last time they checked.
+OADA’s versioned links make it possible to partition your data into sets of manageably-sized chunks as their own resources, and use the versioned links to allow a client to synchronize only the chunks that have changed since the last time they checked.